The Importance of Immunizations

-Peter Wright, MD, Infectious Disease and International Health Specialist at the Children’s Hospital at Dartmouth-Hitchcock (CHaD), and Professor of Pediatrics at the Children’s Hospital at Dartmouth-Hitchcock.
+Peter Wright, MD, Infectious Disease and International Health Specialist at the Children’s Hospital at Dartmouth-Hitchcock (CHaD).

 Understanding why vaccines work and how to administer them optimally has been a focal point of my research.
 For all vaccines, a primary consideration has always been safety.
 Vaccines that have reached approval for general use are all ones with an extraordinary record of safety.